raoshilpa11/OctopusDeploy/README.md

 The parameter is validated to check if it's an integer No UI, CLI, or database has been used.
 Final output and error messages are diplayed on a command prompt Basic exception handling has been added
+Before running the project, change the path of JSON files in App.config to the path it is locally present

 Assumptions -
 All releases should have projects that are present in the Project list else that release will be deleted